The Bibi Files: Synopsis

 In a second case in Netanyahu's trial, Nir Hefetz, Netanyahu's former spokesperson, states that Netanyahu gave Shaul Elovitch access to funds to repay a loan in exchange for favorable coverage on Elovitch's news website, Walla!
 News.
 Hefetz also states that Yair Netanyahu, Benjamin Netanyahu's son, known for his strict right-wing views, also had influence on Wallas content.
 In his interrogation, Yair is uncooperative, comparing the Israeli police to the Stasi and Gestapo, and calling the investigation a "witch hunt".

 After Netanyahu's indictment in November 2019, he denies the charges and refuses to resign.
 To maintain his political power, he begins to appeal to the far-right and religious factions, later appointing ultra-nationalists Bezalel Smotrich and Itamar Ben-Gvir to his cabinet.
 In January 2023, Netanyahu promotes a judicial reform plan to limit the power of the Supreme Court, sparking nine months of widespread protests across Israel.
 Insiders state that Netanyahu backed the reform plan in an attempt to block his trial, willingly destabilizing and undermining the security of the country in order to evade a jail sentence.

 Footage from the October 7 attacks is shown.
-Insiders believe Netanyahu to be responsible for the attacks, having empowered Hamas in Gaza for years to weaken the Palestinian Authority in the West Bank and believing that "we control the height of the flames".
+Insiders believe Netanyahu to be indirectly responsible for the attacks, having empowered Hamas in Gaza for years to weaken the Palestinian Authority in the West Bank and believing that "we control the height of the flames".
 He quotes The Godfather Part II to the interrogators, stating, "Keep your friends close, keep your enemies closer."
 Insiders believe that the anti-Arab far-right has an incentive to prolong the Gaza war in order to achieve their goals in Gaza and Southern Lebanon, rather than prioritizing the hostage crisis and reaching a ceasefire.
 In turn, Netanyahu repeatedly requests his corruption trial to be delayed, citing the ongoing war.